 - Collector's Encyclopedia of Depression Glass by Gene and Cathy Florence

-- Warman's Field Guide to Depression Glass: Values and Identification by Ellen T. Schroy and Tracy Schmidt
+- Warman's Field Guide to Depression Glass: Identification, Values, Pattern Guide by Ellen T. Schroy and Pam Meyer

 - Warman's Field Guide to Depression Glass: Identification and Price Guide by Ellen T. Schroy

 - Mauzy's Depression Glass: A Photographic Reference Guide with Prices by Barbara and Jim Mauzy

 - Pocket Guide to Depression Glass and More by Gene and Cathy Florence